dsgriffin/opensea-sales-twitter-bot/README.md

 A (quickly put together) bot that monitors Opensea sales for a given collection & then posts them to Twitter.

-## IMPORTANT ⚠️
+## Want to include sales from other NFT markets (X2Y2, LooksRare etc.) too? ⚠️

-To track sales across multiple marketplaces (LooksRare, X2Y2 etc.), use [NFT Sales Twitter Bot](https://github.com/dsgriffin/nft-sales-twitter-bot)
+To track sales across multiple marketplaces (X2Y2, LooksRare etc.), use my new repo [NFT Sales Twitter Bot](https://github.com/dsgriffin/nft-sales-twitter-bot) instead.

 ## Donations 💵